fideltfg/userfrosting-install-script/README.md

 > [!NOTE]
-> When using a private repo, you may be asked for your ssh key's passphrase.
+> If the repo being cloned is private, ensure you have your public ssh key added on Github.
+Depending on how your key was generated you may be asked to enter your keys passphrase at that point in the script.

 ##### `sudo` password
 The script will ask you twice for you user password.
 Once when it first starts and again after the composer install section.